-The Simplified Employee Pension Plan (SEP) allows for contribution amounts up to 25 percent of your salary, with a maximum of \$66,000.
-The maximum considered compensation is \$330,000.
-The downside of the SEP is that it requires the same contribution percentage for all employees.
+The Simplified Employee Pension Plan (SEP) allows for contribution amounts up to 25 percent of your salary, with a maximum of \$69,000.
+The maximum considered compensation is \$345,000.
+A requirement specific to the SEP is that the same contribution percentage must be made for all employees.